Swahili grammar

 Swahili is a Bantu language which is native to or mainly spoken in the East African region.
-It has a grammatical structure that is typical for Bantu languages, bearing all the hallmarks of this language family.
-These include agglutinativity, a rich array of noun classes, extensive inflection for person (both subject and object), tense, aspect and mood, and generally a subject–verb–object word order.
+It has a grammatical structure that is typical of Bantu languages, bearing all the hallmarks of this language family.
+These include agglutination, a rich array of noun classes, extensive inflection for person (both subject and object), tense, aspect and mood, and generally a subject–verb–object (SVO) word order.

 Typology

 Swahili may be described in several ways depending on the aspect being considered.